azouaoui-med/react-pro-sidebar/README.md

 ## Sidebar Layout

-There are also a set of components that you can use to create a layout for the sidebar
+You can take advantage of the sidebar layout components to organize the content of your sidebar

 ```jsx
 import { ProSidebar, SidebarHeader, SidebarFooter, SidebarContent } from 'react-pro-sidebar';